Towards solving the mass-composition problem in ultra high energy cosmic rays: Conclusions

 This paper is mainly focused on the impact of the Auger analysis \cite{Auger-shape2014} on the mass composition problem in UHECR.
 We avoided the discussion of some accompanying problems.
-In particular we calculted the spectra at $E \geq 1$~EeV to avoid the discussion about transition from galactic to extragalactic cosmic rays.
-We also did not include the (possible) cosmological evolution of the sources, which can artificially improve the agreement of theoretical spectra with observations.
+In particular we calculated the spectra at $E \geq 1$~EeV to avoid the discussion about the transition from galactic to extragalactic cosmic rays.
+We also did not include the (possible) cosmological evolution of the sources, which can "artificially" improve the agreement of theoretical spectra with observations.
+We did not discuss the absence of GZK cutoff in all three biggest UHECR detectors: HiRes, Telescope Array and Auger.
 We hope to address these problems in a forthcoming publication.